Blue-lipped sea krait: Description

 Ventral scales of this snake are large, one-third to more than one-half the width of the body; the nostrils are lateral; nasal scales are separated by internasals; 19 longitudinal rows of imbricate scales are found at midbody; no azygous prefrontal shield is present; rostral scales are undivided; ventrals number 225–243; subcaudals number 38–47 in males, females have 30–35 (ventral and subcaudal counts after Smith 1943:443).
 The upper lip is dark brown.
 Total length varies with sex: males are 910 mm, females are 1070 mm; tail lengths are similar: 110 mm.
 The 19 rows of scales and the dark brown upper lip can be used to differentiate the blue-lipped sea krait from other Laticauda species.

 Distribution and habitat

 This species is found in the Indian and Western Pacific Oceans: Bay of Bengal (Bangladesh, East India, Andaman & Nicobar Islands, Sri Lanka, Myanmar, Thailand), coasts of Malay Peninsula to Indonesia, Timor-Leste, New Guinea, the Philippines, off the coasts of Fujian and Taiwan, Japan, Polynesia, Melanesia, Solomon Islands, New Caledonia, Palau, Vanuatu, Fiji, and Australia (Queensland).
-One specimen was found in Devonport, New Zealand in 2011, however it died shortly after being taken to Kelly Tarlton's Sea Life Aquarium.
+One specimen was found in Devonport, New Zealand in 2011 and again in January 2025, however it died shortly after being taken to Kelly Tarlton's Sea Life Aquarium.

-The blue-lipped sea snake is spread all over the west pacific, making it known as the common sea krait, however taxonomic studies might indicate they might be an endemic species.
+The blue-lipped sea snake is spread all over the west pacific, making it known as the common sea krait.
+Sea kraits forage in reefs and return to land to digest their prey, mate, slough, and lay their eggs.
+Sea krait experience rapid temperature shifts when going from water to land.
+They'll often mitigate these effects by seeking shelter from direct sunlight.